b3nsn0w/plectimus/README.md

 function makeTodo (task: string) {
   const result = await plectimus.send(
-    'Break the task the user passes in down to a series of steps.', task,
+    'Break the task the user passes in down to a series of steps.
+The task to break down is the following:', task,
     [{
       selection: 'todos',
       params: {
+        title: { type: 'string', description: 'the title of the todo list' },
-        tasks: { type: 'array', description: 'the tasks to complete' }
+        steps: { type: 'array', description: 'the steps to complete' }
       }
     }],
     { maxTokens: 1024 }
   )

   console.log(result.selection) // 'todos'
-  console.log(result.data) // { tasks: ['step 1', 'step 2', 'step 3'] }
+  console.log(result.data) // { title: 'title', steps: ['step 1', 'step 2', 'step 3'] }
 }
 ```